swarnabha-dutta/bookify/README.md

 </div>

-Bookify is an AI-first reading platform that lets users upload PDF books, extract and segment their content, and (coming soon) converse with them through voice.
-The product vision is a three-step flow: **Upload → Process → Voice Chat**.
+Bookify is an AI-first reading platform that lets users upload PDF books, extract and segment their content, and converse with them through voice.
+The product flow is now **Upload → Process → Voice Chat**.

-The app ships with a polished UI, Clerk authentication, a protected route layer, a complete book ingestion pipeline, MongoDB persistence, and a homepage library powered by live database data.
+The app ships with a polished UI, Clerk authentication, a protected route layer, a complete book ingestion pipeline, MongoDB persistence, a homepage library powered by live database data, and a live Vapi-powered conversation experience on each book page.

 <div align="center">